Changing Your Career to Teaching

 - Retraining & Professional Development: Going back to school will give you a chance to learn your new career and provide you with a greater understanding of the role and how to sustain employment within that area.

-- Interchangeable Skills: Take a solid look at your skills and determine those that can be applied across different careers.
-For example, teachers must possess the ability to be creative, organized, disciplined, and self-directed; if you have these skills, showcase them.
+- Interchangeable Skills: Research and dig deep for your transferable skills that are relevant to teaching.
+Determine the the traits and strengths you possess that can be applied to the education sector.
+For example, teachers must possess the ability to be creative, organized, disciplined, and self-directed; if you have these skills, showcase them in your resume, cover letter, and interview.

 - Envision the Position: You may want to envision how you look in the role of your new position, working within that venue day after day.
 Ask yourself, What parts of the job do I like the best?
 Am I really interested?
 Performing this exercise may help you find your right career path.